Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Good—*oof!"* Hurt chuckled into Vemik’s hug, squeezed back as hard as he could (a lot harder than he used to could!) and Vemik left him alone.

 His mind turned over as he headed home.
 Wouldn’t do to arrive empty-handed so he veered off toward the river.
 The Werne would be drinking at this time of day.
-Maybe he’d catch a lone male…
+Maybe he’d catch a lone male...

 But he took a moment to notice how *sharp* everything was.
 How clear his head was being.
 And he grinned to himself as he hunted.